Moonage Daydream: Composition and recording

 Ronson begins the song on guitar with a D chord that has been described as an "avalanche", a "pile-driver", and an "opening thunderbolt" that is Ronson's "declaration of intent".
 Pegg writes that the chord "cuts across the fade-out" of "Soul Love" taking the listener "into the morass of sleazy sex and surreal science fiction that occupies the album's heart."
 After a short pause, Bowie begins his vocal, which Doggett believes sounds far better than the "metallic rasp" of his 1970 recordings.
-Bowie plays a saxophone and a pennywhistle during Ronson's solo, which are inspired by the Hollywood Argyles' 1960 song "Sho Know a Lot About Love"; Bowie recalled in 2003 that he thought the combination of sax and piccolo was "a great thing to put in a rock song".
+Bowie plays a saxophone and a pennywhistle during Ronson's solo, which are inspired by the Hollywood Argyles' 1960 song "Sho Know a Lot About Love"; Bowie recalled in 2003 that he thought the combination of sax and flageolet was "a great thing to put in a rock song".
 Ronson's guitar solo was mostly improvised after Bowie had conveyed the mood he wanted using an unconventional method.
 Bowie later recalled in his 2002 book Moonage Daydream that he would use a crayon or felt-tip pen to draw the "shape" of a solo.
-This song's solo began as a flat line that became "a fat megaphone type shape" and ended as "sprays of disassociated and broken lines."
+This song's solo began as a flat line that became "a fat megaphone type shape" and ended as "sprays of disassociated and broken lines".
 He stated that he read somewhere that Frank Zappa had used the same method to communicate solos to his musicians.
 Bowie was impressed that Ronson was able to use this method to bring the solo to life.
-The song's strings, arranged and orchestrated by Ronson, appear at the return of the chorus, climaxing in a "steep pizzicato descent."
+The song's strings, arranged and orchestrated by Ronson, appear at the return of the chorus, climaxing in a "steep pizzicato descent".
 They appear again during the fadeout, this time having a "swirling phased" effect that was Scott's idea during the mixing stage.
 Doggett said, "Only in the final moments did Ronson's guitar provide the climactic release that the daydream demanded, continually returning to the same motifs as if in ecstatic spasm."